scipopt/gcg/doc/resources/devs/howtoadd/own-branching-rule.md

     Make sure to adjust your Makefile such that these files are compiled and linked to your project.
  - Open the new files with a text editor and replace all occurrences of "xyz" by "mybranchrule".
  - Adjust the properties of the branching rule (see SCIP manual).
- - Define the branching rule data (see SCIP manual) and the branching data (see \ref BRANCHDATA).
+ - Define the branching rule data (see SCIP manual) and the branching data (see @ref BRANCHDATA).
 This is optional.
  - Implement the interface methods and the callback methods as described in the SCIP manual.
  Besides including the branching rule in SCIP via SCIPincludeBranchrule(), the branching rule and the additional callbacks have to be registered by a call of GCGrelaxIncludeBranchrule(), as it is done in the BANCHINIT callback of branch_mybranchrule.
- - Implement the GCG-specific callback methods (see \ref BRANCH_CALLBACKS).
+ - Implement the GCG-specific callback methods (see @ref BRANCH_CALLBACKS).

  # GCG specific branching data {#BRANCHDATA}